Why should I come in for counseling?

 Do you offer a sliding scale?

 Yes.
-If you meet criteria for household low income, or if you are an established client facing current financial hardship, I can offer a lower session fee.
+If you meet criteria for household low income (under $40,000), I can offer a lower session fee of $65.

 What is your cancellation policy?

 You must cancel 24 hours in advance of your appointment to avoid incurring a fee.
-Appointments missed on the same day are required to pay 50% of the appointment cost.
+Appointments missed or cancelled with less than 24 hours are required to pay a $50 fee.

 How can I pay for my session?